A person in teal scrubs with a stethoscope around their neck is taking a blood pressure reading on someone's arm using a sphygmomanometer.

 Meet Samantha Brannon, a graduate of Bryan University’s Clinical Medical Assistant Undergraduate Certificate program.
 Samantha’s career in the healthcare industry started when she was in high school.
 At age 17, she became a Certified Nursing Assistant and worked in nursing homes for nearly 10 years.

 Samantha took a break from the healthcare field for several years before deciding to return.
-She started by searching for online medical assisting programs, as a mom of three and a full-time employee she needed a school that could work with her busy schedule.
+She started by searching for online medical assisting programs; as a mom of three and a full-time employee, she needed a school that could work with her busy schedule.
 That’s when she found Bryan University.

 “I signed up a week later,” Samantha said.